 As the second largest country in the world, in terms of total area, Canada boasts a wide variety of landscapes, each with their own unique history.
-Consisting of nine provinces and three territories, this country is known for its cold weather, love for maple syrup, and extreme politeness, among other things.
+Consisting of ten provinces and three territories, this country is known for its cold weather, love for maple syrup, and extreme politeness, among other things.
 In this post you’ll find a handy list of Canadian provinces and territories, as well as a few interesting facts about Canadian provinces.

 18 Interesting Facts About Canadian Provinces

 Over half the population lives in only two cities.
 Despite having quite a large population of 4.28 million people, over 60 percent of the entire provincial population of Alberta lives in the cities of Calgary and Edmonton.

 It has the oldest national park in Canada.
 Alberta happens to be home to five beautiful national parks, but only one of them gets the coveted title of the oldest national park in the entire country.
 Banff National Park was officially established way back in 1885 and is not only the oldest national park in Canada, but the fourth oldest national park in the world as well.

 Was the last province to host the Olympics.
 Canada has only hosted the Olympics three times in history.
 The first being in Montreal in 1976, the second being in Calgary in 1988, and the third and last time being in Vancouver in 2010.

 There are over 100,000 lakes.
 Throughout the entire province of Manitoba, there are scattered lakes of all sizes.
 If you added them all up, there would be over 100,000 of them!
 It is estimated that as many as 90 percent of them still remain nameless.

 It is the polar bear capital of the world.
 The extremely cold winter temperatures of this prairie province make it ideal for the country’s population of polar bears to settle.
 The northern town of Churchill, Manitoba is known as the polar bear capital of the world.

 Speaking of capitals, do you know why Ottawa is the capital of Canada?